personium/website/src/getting-started/appdev-process.md

 * Development on the data subject Cell
   1. Use Unit Manager to design and create the Box's data structure
   2. Verify the App's functions
-  3. Output of bar file by Unit Manager
+  3. Use Unit Manager to export the bar file
   4. Commit the bar file to the code repository
 * Development on App Cell
   1. File editing in local development environment (HTML/JavaScript/CSS etc.)